 In the table below we also advocate for additional ICD-10 codes to support medical necessity for Group 2 CPT code 87507 in immune compromised patients, such as transplant patients and cancer patients receiving chemotherapy.
-Not all laboratories have adopted the large syndromic panels, and there are still small panels available and FDA cleared which would conform to ACG
+Not all laboratories have adopted the large syndromic panels, and there are still small panels available and FDA cleared which would conform to ACG guidelines.
+Therefore we also request coverage for Group1 CPT code 87505 and Group 2 CPT code 87506 if an ICD-10 code associated with immune compromised patients is used in conjunction with those CPT codes.

 CODE DESCRIPTOR

 Z51.11 Encounter for antineoplastic chemotherapy

 Z92.21 Personal history of antineoplastic chemotherapy

 C81 to C96 Malignant neoplasms of lymphoid, hematopoietic and related tissue

-Z85.6 personal history of leukemia
+Z85.6 Personal history of leukemia

 C00 to D49 Malignant Neoplasms

 Z94.0 Kidney transplant status

 Z94.1 Heart transplant status

 Z94.2 Lung transplant status

 Z94.3 Heart and lungs transplant status

 Z94.4 Liver transplant status

 Z94.5 Skin transplant status

 Z94.6 Bone transplant status

 Z94.7 Corneal transplant status

 Z94.81 Bone marrow transplant status

 Z94.82 Intestine transplant status

 Z94.83 Pancreas transplant status

 Z94.84 Stem cells transplant status

 Z94.89 Other transplanted organ and tissue status

-We respectfully ask that you consider these comments, which were prepared by expert panels including members of AGA, ASM, AMP, APHL, CAP, IDSA, and PASCV who provide services to Medicare beneficiaries covered by Noridian.
+We respectfully ask that you consider these comments, which were prepared by expert panels including members of AGA, ASM, AMP, APHL, CAP, IDSA, and PASCV who provide services to Medicare beneficiaries covered by Palmetto.
 Without hesitation, we are willing to be of assistance in providing additional clinical information, references, contacts, or whatever is needed to assist you with this draft LCD.
 Please direct your correspondence to Tara Burke, AMP Director of Public Policy and Advocacy, at tburke@amp.org or Nonda Wilson, CAP's Manager, Economic and Regulatory Affairs, at nwilson@cap.org.